Frequently

 telephone on: 0161 427 9133, or via email at:

-However it is best to call the Club, as much more information can be imparted in a short
+However it is best to telephone the Club, as much more information can be imparted in a short

 telephone conversation than can be given by even a long email reply.
 To visit the club,

-you must telephone first, arrangements for a first visit cannot be made by email.
+you must telephone first as arrangements for a first visit cannot be made by email.

 Is target shooting an anti-social sport?